economicroundtable/homeless_LA/README.md

 6. Shiny - The code behind our shiny app to visualize and compare data: (link TBA).
 Many thanks to Lisa Ann Yu, a volunteer at our data dive for creating the framework for this app, and our intern Paul Beeman for turning it into a polished final product.

-7. User Projects - This is a folder where users of the data can share code to analyze, visualize, or otherwise use the data.
-Please share your work from the data dive and beyond.

 Key notes about the final data:
 -   Geography: Data pertains to the Los Angeles Continuum of Care (CoC) which includes all of Los Angeles County except the cities of Pasadena, Glendale and Long Beach.